Year-End Giving: Best End of Year Fundraising Strategies & Ideas

 Reach Out to Supporters with a Final Year-End Appeal

 Don’t give up early!
 The last three days of the year are the most important for annual giving campaigns.
 Your team may be on vacation, but your software and technology can still work for you.
 Schedule automated emails or send out quick social media posts, during this time.
-Ask your supporters to make a last-minute donation before the clock strikes midnight on December 31st, to help your organization reach your annual appeal goal.
+Ask your supporters to make a last-minute donation before the clock strikes midnight on December 31st to help your organization reach its annual appeal goal.